-The outdoor ones get the most direct sunlight and harsher conditions and therefore need a bit more maintenance, including watering.
+However, the outdoor ones get the most direct sunlight and harsher conditions and therefore need more maintenance, including watering.

-As previously mentioned, these are hardy plants, and the climate will not have as much of an effect on their livelihoods.
+As previously mentioned, air plants are hardy, and the climate will not affect their livelihoods as much.

-However, for optimum conditioning, regulating your watering schedule depending on the climate should have a positive effect.
+However, regulating your watering schedule depending on the climate should positively affect optimum conditioning.

-Air plants aren’t fussy about water, and tap water is acceptable, depending on the quality of water quality in your area, of course.
+Air plants aren’t fussy about water, and tap water is acceptable, depending on the water quality in your area.

-The ideal is to use rain, aquarium, or pond water since it has more nutrients.
+The ideal water to use is rainwater, aquarium water, or pond water since it has more nutrients.

 Note: If using one of these waters, you do not need to add any more fertilizer.

-Distilled water is to be avoided at all costs as it is lacking in any and all nutrients that these plants need.
-Also, avoid using chemically softened water, which is sometimes excessively salty for our beloved air plants.
+Also, avoid distilled water that lacks nutrients and chemically softened water, which is sometimes excessively salty for our beloved air plants.

 Fertilizing air plants is neither a difficult nor a necessary task.

-Just imagine a plant that doesn’t need weeding, tending, feeding, and watering on a daily basis and looks like something out of a fairy tale.
+Air plants are delicate and low-maintenance as they do not need weeding, tending, feeding, and watering daily and look like something out of a fairy tale.

-They’re the perfect hassle-free aesthetic addition to any household and not just that; they’re the perfect travel companion as well.
+They are the perfect hassle-free aesthetic addition to any household and a perfect travel companion.

 Great article and nice information, Thank you for your post.